0xafbf/reactor-docs/README.md

 way.

-In addition to that, the idea in the future is to be able to set up your scene in a visual graph, below you can find a couple examples of what it would look like.
+In addition to that, the idea in the future is to be able to set up your scene in a visual graph, below you can find an example of what it would look like.
 ![nodes demo](nodes.png)